isomerpages/pa-cdcne/_programmes/Employment & Lifelong Learning/Jobs Nearby @ CDC.md

 provide personalised job-matching support and referrals to nearby employers who are hiring.</p>
 <p>Register your interest <a href="https://form.gov.sg/68f835a68915ea0df898d538" rel="noopener nofollow" target="_blank">HERE</a> or
-you may walk in to our Community Job Clinics in North East here:</p>
+you may visit our Community Job Clinics in North East listed below:</p>
 <h5>Community Job Clinics</h5>
 <table style="minWidth: 125px">
 <colgroup>